-Coinciding with the 50th anniversary of Earth Day, an event widely credited as launching the modern environmental movement, Among the Trees features the work of 30 international artists, surveying a remarkably expansive terrain.
+Coinciding with the 50th anniversary of Earth Day, an event widely credited as launching the modern environmental movement, Among the Trees features the work of over 30 international artists, surveying a remarkably expansive terrain.

 Beginning with works from the late 1960s the book invites us to consider trees as symbols and living organisms that have shaped human civilisation, and to celebrate their enduring resonance as a source of inspiration for some of the most compelling artists of our time.